August 24, 2014

 – And, Green Chili Cheeseburger

-A dramatic sculpture points skyward marking the access road to the El Camino Real International Heritage Center.
+Visible from I-25, a dramatic sculpture points skyward marking the access road to the El Camino Real International Heritage Center.
 Located approximately 100 miles south of Albuquerque, the interpretive center transports visitors along the 1500-mile “Royal Road” during more than five centuries of history.

 We spent twice as much time at the El Camino Real Center as planned.
 A 15-minute film relates background information before we wind our way through the informative exhibits.

 Stepping out to the observation deck we overlook a stretch of the National Historic Trail.
-A well placed bench encourages quiet respite reflecting on the trail’s significance.
+A well placed bench encourages quiet respite while reflecting on the trail’s significance.
 A short nature trail highlights local desert vegetation.

 More to come: